 Once boarded there was a delay due to the plane having an issue with the brakes, we were kept informed by the pilot although it did result in a 30 min wait.
 One issue which we’ve noticed is that planes do get hot during boarding or waiting on the tarmac.
 It is not the most comfortable and it would be good to be a bit cooler but the air-con does not seen to be switched on until taxying.

 The delay did give us plenty of time to read the inflight magazine, now we’re both experts in the Icelandic music scene!

 BA have not yet ditched the inflight snacks and drinks, this is planned for summer 2017.
-There was a choice of a small salad or a pastrami roll, both tasted good but were only snack size.
+On this BA Euro Traveller flight, the food consisted of a choice of a small salad or a pastrami roll, both tasted good but were only snack size.
 There was also a choice of soft drinks, beer, wine and spirits.
 We recommend avoiding the wine, it’s rarely chilled and not the best tasting, stick to the safer option of beer or spirits.

 The inflight service does break up the monotony of a flight and you also get the excitement of opening the mystery meal box, what miniature food item will you find?

 Overall, despite the delay we had a good experience flying with BA.
 The flight staff including the pilot were very customer focussed and friendly.
 We hope this service will continue and they don’t veer towards the style of the budget airlines.

 We hope to try their Business Class, Club World seats soon and see how they compare to Virgin Upper Class.